jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub.rst

    helm should feel free to use different values.

    .. note::
+      * This step may take a moment, during which time there will be no output to your terminal.
+JupyterHub is being installed in the background.

       * If you get a ``release named <YOUR-RELEASE-NAME> already exists`` error, then you should delete the release by running ``helm delete --purge <YOUR-RELEASE-NAME>``.
 Then reinstall by repeating this